skit-ai/tech/_posts/2022-06-19-label-noise-intro.md

 ### Datamaps

 [This](https://arxiv.org/pdf/2009.10795.pdf) paper introduces datamaps - a tool to diagnose training sets during the training process itself.
 They introduce two metrics - confidence and variability to understand training dynamics.
-They further plot each instance on a confience vs variability graph and create hard-to-learn, ambigous and easy regions.
+They further plot each instance on a confidence vs variability graph and create hard-to-learn, ambigous and easy regions.
 These regions correspond to how easy it is for the model to learn the particular instance.
 They also observe that the hard-to-learn regions also corresponded instances that had label noise.

 *Confidence* - This is defined as the mean model probability of the true label across epochs.\
 *Variability* - This measures the spread of model probability across epochs, using the standard deviation.